Wow Wow Classic Waffles Announces 2022 Partnerships To Support Feeding America®, The Largest Hunger Relief Organization In The U.S.

 About Feeding America

-Feeding America® is the largest hunger-relief organization in the United States. is the largest hunger-relief organization in the United States.
+Feeding America® is the largest hunger-relief organization in the United States.
 Through a network of more than 200 food banks, 21 statewide food bank associations, and over 60,000 partner agencies, food pantries and meal programs, we helped provide 6.6 billion meals to tens of millions of people in need last year.
 Feeding America also supports programs that prevent food waste and improve food security among the people we serve; brings attention to the social and systemic barriers that contribute to food insecurity in our nation; and advocates for legislation that protects people from going hungry.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.